gstark/talk-algorithms/algorithms.md

 ![fit](assets/TIIY-Logo-500px-white.png)

-^ Back End Instructor at The Iron Yard
+^ Instructor at The Iron Yard

 ---